Earned Income Credit | Meaning and Definition

 What is EIC?

-EIC qualification may be granted, based on income level, filing status, number of dependents, and other eligibility criteria specified by the tax authority, to individuals with low to moderate earnings.
+EIC qualification may be granted, based on income level, filing status, number of dependents, and other eligibility criteria specified by the tax authority.

 You can check for eligibility by looking at your income, dependents, and filing status, or refer to various official tax calculators and eligibility tools prepared by the tax authority or tax software.